ThePerfectComputer/FastWaveBackend/README.md

        is, for each possible tool).
  - [ ] Fix warning especially usage and restriction warnings once I'm able to successfully parse all sample VCDs.
+ - [ ] Change error messages to line and filenames.
+Go through all calls to ``format!`` whilst also keep performance in mind.
+ - [ ] Print out git commit or release number.
  - [ ] Should be able to load waveform whilst viewing it live.
        - could be quite challenging to implement for various reasons